-Person X, with no one to support but himself and his heavy credit card debts.
+Person X, with no one to support but himself and his massive credit card debts.
 He wants to clean up the mess he has gotten himself into without losing the essentials.

 Determine your Income

-The first thing he does is calculates exactly how much money he makes every month.
+The first thing he does is calculates precisely how much money he makes every month.
 In his case, he makes about $20,000 (after taxes) yearly.
-He has no other income or money coming from any other source.
+He has no other income from any other source.
 By dividing his annual income by 12, he gets his monthly salary: $1,666.66.
-He also uses the same principle when calculating costs (expenses) he have had over a yearly period, just so that everything works on a monthly basis.
+He also uses the same principle when calculating costs (expenses) he has had over a yearly period, just so that everything works on a monthly basis.

-To make it all just a little easier to comprehend, I have decided to split incurred expenses that you might have in two subcategories, essential expenses and non-essential.
-So lets get back to our example.
+To make it all just a little easier to comprehend, I have decided to split incurred expenses that you might have in two subcategories, necessary expenses and non-essential.
+So let’s get back to our example.